Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 > **Note:** Always pick the `3-tier-vpc`, not the Default VPC.

 **External Load Balancer SG**
-- **Purpose:** The “front door” for the app—takes traffic from internet users.
+- **Purpose:** The “front door” for the app, that takes traffic from internet users.
 - **Rule:** Allow HTTP (80) from my IP (for testing).

 <img src="vpc/Load-balancer-SG.png" alt="Load Balancer Security Group" width="600"/>